 - In Matthew 18:27, we read, “The lord (G2962) of that servant was moved with compassion.”

-- Deuteronomy 6:4 emphasizes that Yahweh alone is God; there is no other.
+Mark 12:29 references Deuteronomy 6:4 and Deuteronomy 4:36, emphasizing that Yahweh alone is God, and there is no other.

-- An obvious question is: How is it that there are two Lords if there is only one Lord God, as noted in Luke 1:68?
+An obvious question arises: How can there be two Lords if there is only one Lord God?

 The Right Hand of God | Yahweh’s Mighty Power